makubacki/tianocore.github.io/Tasks-Build-a-C-compiler-for-EBC.md

 # Background

-**EBC is no longer required by the UEFI spec, its's use for cross-architecture OpROMs is asymptotically approaching zero.**
+**EBC is no longer required by the UEFI spec, which has caused its use for cross-architecture OpROMs to asymptotically approach zero.**

 EBC (EFI Byte Code) is an interpreted intermediate language for building processor independent UEFI device drivers.
 Unlike most other intermediate languages, EBC was primarily designed for compiling portable C code in an architecture independent way.
 The reason it was invented is to enable PCIe add-in card vendors to build universal Option ROMs (OpROMs) that function on multiple native instruction set architectures.
 For example, a PCIe add-in card with a EBC OpROM would be able to work out-of-box on both a regular 64-bit x86 PC and a ARM microserver.